 Most studies of the PPC have been performed using single-cell recordings.
 However, methods have been recently developed to record from large populations of neurons simultaneously behaving animals (Miller and Wilson, 2008).
 To isolate single units, sets of independently movable tetrodes have been implanted in rodents, allowing for the recording of up to ~20 units simultaneously from freely moving rodents (Kepecs et al., 2008; Davidson et al., 2009).
 Alternatively, multi-electrode arrays have been developed which can be used to record the activity of up to 96 isolated units simultaneously (Churchland et al., 2012).
-However, these recordings provide little anatomical information about the recorded units, recordings cannot be limited to cells of a specific subtype, and the same neurons cannot be recorded from over several recording sessions.
+However, these recordings provide little anatomical information about the recorded units, recordings cannot be limited to cells of a specific subtype, and the same neurons can only rarely be recorded from over several recording sessions.
 Optical imaging techniques using two-photon laser scanning microscopy (2PLSM) and genetically encoded calcium indicators (GECIs) (Looger and Griesbeck, 2012; Chen et al., 2013) can overcome many of these limitations, allowing the simultaneous recording of the activity of hundreds of neurons (Dombeck et al., 2010; Harvey et al., 2012; Huber et al., 2012; Li et al., 2015).
 This technique provides two key advantages over other techniques for recording large populations of neurons in awake, behaving animals.
 First, imaging provides anatomical information about the cells recorded from, allowing experimenters to ask questions about anatomical segregation of neurons based on their activity patterns and for identification of specific cell types either in vivo or post-mortem.
 Second, because this technique can be performed with chronically implanted cranial windows, the same population of neurons can be recorded from over multiple recording sessions.
 Third, while single-unit electrophysiology often results in a higher sampling of task-related and high firing neurons, optical imaging provides a relatively unbiased sampling of neurons.
 Fourth, optical imaging allows for the sampling of a large number of cells from a local region, while traditional recording methods sample cells over a much larger region.
 One caveat, however, is that genetically encoded calcium indicators exhibit a non-linear relationship between spike number and fluorescence change, making it difficult to determine the precise number of spikes fired by a neuron.
 There is, however, a clear general relationship between fluorescence and spiking activity (Tian et al., 2009; Dombeck et al., 2010; Akerboom et al., 2012; Chen et al., 2013).
 Additionally, a variety of deconvolution algorithms to extract spiking information from the GECI signal, with increasing success (Vogelstein et al., 2010; Theis et al., 2014; Pnevmatikakis et al., 2016)

 A virtual reality paradigm for mouse behavior